gandhi56-zz/dragon/README.md

 ------------------------------------------------------------
 1. Describe the game tree.
 2. Where should the neutral stones be placed?
-3. Solve the 1s2n problem.

-					   1  2  3  4
-					a\  .  .  .  .  \a
-					 b\  .  .  .  .  \b
-					  c\  .  *  .  .  \c
-					   d\  ?  ?  .  .  \d
-						1  2  3  4

-	What should player * do?
-What should the opponent of * do if its their turn to play?

-4. Find strong and weak openings.
+3. Find strong and weak openings.
-5. How should the game states be evaluated?
+4. How should the game states be evaluated?
-6. Is Nex a first player win game?
+5. Is Nex a first player win game?